Friday, January 1, 2021

 Figure 28

-Figure 28 shows the penultimate version of the passage in Figure 27.
-The A- in 261 is changed to an A, and this change further necessitated a change from E- to E in the same measure (but not the preceding E- in the measure before).
-The cello’s E in measure 261 now forms a wolf-interval to the following B- in measure 262.
-Although this does not sound too out-of-tune in the modal context, the whole passage still has a slight perfume of out-of-tune-ness caused by all the direct wolf intervals.
-On the one hand, this was not a big problem because prior to this moment, the employment of many 'awkward' outlines and skips that exposed Pythagorean thirds and wolf-fourths had already established a rather thorny and angular mood in the piece.
-The exposed wolves in Figure 28 fit within this mood very well.
-It was, therefore, decided to keep this passage without re-writing it completely.
+When I composed this passage, I did, on the one hand, not consider this to be a big problem because prior to this moment, the employment of many 'awkward' outlines and skips that exposed Pythagorean thirds and wolf-fourths had already established a rather thorny and angular melodic style.
+The exposed wolves in Figure 28 fit within this style very well.
+I thus decided to keep this passage without re-writing it completely.
 On the other hand, the passage in Figure 28 had a little bit too much of this quality.
-To solve this problem, it was enough to just add a D as a pure fifth under the A in measure 261 as a reminder to the ear of the modal center.
-It also serves the purpose of masking the 10:9 between B- and A by instead drawing attention to the 5:3 between B- and D. By so doing, the perfume of the wolf’s out-of-tune-ness evaporated but still left us with a rather 'thorny' and 'angular' sounding counterpoint.
-In order to help the musician navigate the fast shifts between, for example, E- and E, I made sure that these kinds of passages were always supported by the use of natural harmonics and open strings.
+To solve this problem, I found that it was enough to just add an additional D as a pure fifth under the A in measure 261 as this functioned as a reminder to the ear of the modal center.
+It also served the purpose of masking the 10:9 between B- and A by instead drawing attention to the 5:3 between B- and D. By so doing, the perfume of the wolf’s out-of-tune-ness evaporated but still left us with a rather 'thorny' and 'angular' sounding counterpoint.
+Lastly, in order to help the musician navigate the fast shifts between, for example, E- and E, I made sure that these kinds of passages were always supported by the use of natural harmonics and open strings.
 The final version is shown in Figure 29.

 Figure 29